Beshoy-R/Real-Time-Input-Modulation-Desktop-App-Windows-/README.md

 ## License

-Developed by Besho Riad
+MIT License, Developed by Beshoy Riad.

-## Quote

-*"Optimize your input, enhance your workflow."*

----

 **Note**: This tool requires appropriate permissions and should be used in accordance with applicable terms of service for any applications or systems where it's deployed.